 It’s just as easy to be scared of things happening in your own city as it is in a foreign one.
 Being afraid of something that might happen certainly shouldn’t stop you getting out there and experiencing other parts of the world.

-This has been a rather depressing post, so here’s some beautiful Thai scenery we found in An Thong Marine Park to brighten your mood and show you that the globe is still worth exploring.
+This has been a rather depressing post, so here’s an adorable wallaby to brighten the mood.
 And if you want to read more of my travel stories, see my 3 strangest travel moments.

 Some of my favourite travel bloggers have also written posts on their worst travel experiences: